Theresa May is well known for her love of shoes. But we think it’s time she tried on a new pair for size.

 Becky, supported by Hft in Gloucestershire

-On Monday 7 June two members of Voices to be Heard went to Downing Street to hand deliver as ‘special delivery’ a pair of custom-made shoes to Theresa May.
+- On Monday 7 June two members of Voices to be Heard went to Downing Street to hand deliver as ‘special delivery’ a pair of custom-made shoes to Theresa May, along with a letter providing information about our campaign.
 The shoes were decorated with the faces of people supported by Hft, as well as Hft’s signature purple and gold colours.